Inequalities for the Gaussian measure of convex sets: The proof

 where

-The remaining argument is essentially the same as that of Schechtman, Schlumprecht and Zinn in the case $M=0$.
-The function $h$ is log-concave by the log-concavity of the Gaussian density, the assumed convexity of $A$ and $B$ and Pr\'ekopa's theorem \cite{prekopa}.
+The function $h$ is log-concave by the log-concavity of the Gaussian density, the assumed convexity of $A$ and $B$ and Pr\'ekopa's theorem \cite[Theorem 6]{prekopa}.
 For completeness a statement of this important result is included in the appendix.
 Since $h$ is even by the assumed symmetry of $A$ and $B$ we have

 for all $y \in \RR^n$.
 Furthermore, $h(y) > 0$ only when

 that is, when there exist points $a \in A$ and $b \in B$ such that

 and hence